This article will show you how to add users and gives a breakdown of different user roles.

 b.
 Organisation Admin Lite – provides the same privileges as Organisation Admin but without User Management.

 c.
-Organisation App Admin – an administrator role that provides admin privileges on a specific Application only.
+Organisation App Admin – an administrator role that provides admin privileges on a specific Applications only.

 e.
-Engineering user – normal read only able to propose risk exception and open tickets but not modify anything else in the platform.
+Engineering user – visibility limited to the Applications and Environments within the scope of the user’s teams (except when the user is not assigned to any team, they then have full visibility).
+User is able to propose risk exceptions and open tickets but not modify anything else in the platform.

 f.
-Security Admin – Administrator with the ability to approve security exception
+Security Admin – an administrator with the ability to approve security exceptions.

 g.
 Security champion – engineering role able to propose risk exceptions and open tickets but not modify anything else in the platform.

-In addition to user roles, users can also have one of these statuses:
+In addition to user roles, users can also have one of the following statuses:

 a.
 Enabled – user is an active user and can log on to Phoenix Security.